animesh-vit/Cursor-IDE-Setup/README.md

 13. Open the Repository

 ## Issues Encountered
+1. No login prompt appeared for the Claude Code and Codex extensions.
+   - **Solution:** Since I signed in to Cursor using my Google account, both extensions were automatically signed in.

+2. GitHub connection option was not visible.
+   - **Solution:** Reloaded Cursor IDE, after which the GitHub connection option became available.

 ## Outcome
-  - Successfully installed Cursor IDE
+  - Successfully installed Cursor IDE.
-  - Successfully installed Claude & Codex extensioin Cursor IDE
+  - Successfully installed the Claude and Codex extensions in Cursor IDE.
-  - Successfully created GitHub public repository and connected to Coursor IDE
+  - Successfully created a public GitHub repository and connected it to Cursor IDE.

 ## Useful Links
   + https://cursor.com/download